dippersauce/BUCR/README.md

 {
     //irrelevant
 } else {
     assert(0); //instead of banning us for using an invald GET_XTHIN, the node trusts our request.

-}
+    Trusting the newtwork to always provide perfect, properly formed data is a Bad Thing™
 ```
 Excerpt of https://github.com/BitcoinUnlimited/BitcoinUnlimited/blob/release/src/thinblock.h